The region’s undisputed leader in children’s health care

 In the NICU, you choose your visitors.

 Hurley Medical Center was one of the first hospitals to open our visitation to include whomever the parents choose.
-Siblings, grandparents, ministers, neighbors, friends—you choose the support people you would like to visit you and your baby.
+Siblings (age 16 and older), grandparents, ministers, neighbors, friends—you choose the support people you would like to visit you and your baby.
+Visitors must be accompanied by a designated support person/parent with an ID band.
+Two visitors are welcome at the infants bedside at one time.